How to Allow Camera Access on Snapchat

-Your phone needs occasional cache clearing up.
-All apps build a certain amount of cache over time and this allows the app to run faster and work more efficiently.
+Your phone needs occasional cache clearing.
+All apps build a certain amount of cache over time, and this allows the app to run faster and work more efficiently.
 Over time, too much cache can build up on your device and eventually slow it down.

 By deleting the Snapchat cache, you’ll free your phone storage significantly.
 You may wonder if this will remove all your snaps, messages, or memories.
 Don’t worry – clearing up the Snapchat cache will leave these intact.
 Moreover, the photos or videos you saved from Snapchat to your phone’s gallery will also be safe.

 The steps are the same whether you’re an Android or iOS user.
-The only difference is that with iOS devices when you get to the third step, you’ll have to select and delete all app cache.
+The only difference is that with iOS devices, you’ll have to select and delete all app cache when you get to the third step.
 Here’s how to do it:

-- Tap on the profile photo icon in the upper left corner of the screen.
+- Tap on the profile icon in the upper left corner of the screen.

-- Next, tap on the Settings in the right upper corner of the screen.
+- Next, tap on the Settings icon in the right upper corner of the screen.

 - Scroll down, find Clear Cache, and tap it.

-- You’ll get a pop-up message, asking you if you want to continue with the operation or cancel it.
-Tap Continue.
+- You’ll get a pop-up message asking you if you want to continue with the operation or cancel it; tap Clear.

 Making sure your app is up-to-date is crucial.
 The updates remove any errors or bugs in previous versions.
 Here’s how you can see if your Snapchat is running on the latest version.

 On occasion, something might go wrong during the installation process.
-If you’ve tried out everything and still couldn’t fix the issue with the camera access, it’s best if you just delete Snapchat and reinstall it.
+If you’ve tried out everything and still couldn’t fix the issue with the camera access, it’s best to delete Snapchat and reinstall it.